)

 Can you buy travel insurance for a group?

 Yes.
 You can generally buy travel insurance for a group of people.
-However, some insurers may have restrictions based on group size, how many days of travel are planned, and the trip destination.
+But some insurers may have restrictions based on group size, how many days of travel are planned, and the trip destination.
 Enter your trip details into an insurance-comparison website to view plans your group may qualify for.

 It depends.
 Whether you should purchase an individual or group travel insurance plan varies depending on your specific situation.
 The main benefits of group travel insurance are convenience and potential cost savings.
-If you’re on the fence, compare options for individual plans and group travel insurance coverage, considering price, coverage, limits, and exclusions.
+If you’re on the fence, compare options for individual plans and group travel insurance coverage, considering price, coverage limits, and exclusions.

 How many people are required to qualify for group travel insurance?